Electron crystallography: Radiation damage

 A common problem to X-ray crystallography and electron crystallography is radiation damage, by which especially organic molecules and proteins are damaged as they are being imaged, limiting the resolution that can be obtained.
 This is especially troublesome in the setting of electron crystallography, where that radiation damage is focused on far fewer atoms.
 One technique used to limit radiation damage is electron cryomicroscopy, in which the samples undergo cryofixation and imaging takes place at liquid nitrogen or even liquid helium temperatures.
 Because of this problem, X-ray crystallography has been much more successful in determining the structure of proteins that are especially vulnerable to radiation damage.
 Radiation damage was recently investigated using MicroED of thin 3D crystals in a frozen hydrated state.

 Protein structures determined by electron crystallography

 The first electron crystallographic protein structure to achieve atomic resolution was bacteriorhodopsin, determined by Richard Henderson and coworkers at the Medical Research Council Laboratory of Molecular Biology in 1990.
 However, already in 1975 Unwin and Henderson had determined the first membrane protein structure at intermediate resolution (7 Ångström), showing for the first time the internal structure of a membrane protein, with its alpha-helices standing perpendicular to the plane of the membrane.
 Since then, several other high-resolution structures have been determined by electron crystallography, including the light-harvesting complex, the nicotinic acetylcholine receptor, and the bacterial flagellum.
 The highest resolution protein structure solved by electron crystallography of 2D crystals is that of the water channel aquaporin-0.
-In 2013 electron crystallography was extended to 3D crystals by a new method called microcrystal electron diffraction, or MicroED.
+In 2012, Jan Pieter Abrahams and coworkers extended electron crystallography to 3D protein nanocrystals by rotation electron diffraction (RED).